GoogleChrome/web.dev/src/site/content/en/blog/native-lazy-loading/index.md

 ### How does this affect advertisements on a web page?

-All ads displayed to the user in the form of an image or inline frame will lazy load in the exact same way.
+All ads displayed to the user in the form of an image or inline frame lazy-load in the exact same way.

-### How will images be handled when a web page is printed?
+### How are images handled when a web page is printed?

 Although not in Chrome 76, there is an [open issue](https://bugs.chromium.org/p/chromium/issues/detail?id=875403) to ensure that all images and